 Cecly Ann Mitchell :-

 Cecly Ann Mitchell is a Trinidadian novelist who has been writing short stories and novellas, since she was a student at secondary school.
-Her first novella “Return to Me” was written when she was 13 years old.

 A meticulous research buff, writing Caribbean historical fiction has allowed her to merge her passion for research with her love for creative writing.
 In her novels she provides readers with historical fiction literature, exclusively for the Caribbean diaspora.

 Like most Trinidadians of her generation, Mitchell knew little of the history of the area, popularly called Chaguaramas and which is now Trinidad's premier National Park.
-She decided this untold history of North West Peninsula must be told in a manner that will resonate with Trinidadians of her generation.
+She decided this untold history of North West Peninsula must be documented in a manner that will resonate with Trinidadians of her generation.

 Public Sector Communications consultant, Mitchell uses her on the job daily experiences and interactions to create compelling characters for her novels.
 She then effortlessly slips these creations into plots gleaned from little-known snippets of Trinidad and Tobago's history.